Strattoss/SUU-Litmus-OTel/README.md

 Litmus can be used to run chaos experiments initially in the staging environment and eventually in production to find bugs and vulnerabilities, fixing which leads to an increased resilience of the system.
 Litmus adopts a "Kubernetes-native" approach to define chaos intent in a declarative manner via Kubernetes custom resources (CRs).

 ### Importance of resilience

-Kubernetes is being run on a variety of infrastructure, ranging from virtual machines to bare metal and a combination of them.
-The platform’s physical nature is a source of faults to the application that runs inside containers.

-Your application resilience really depends more on the underlying stack than your application itself.
-It is possible that once your application is stabilized, the resilience of your service that runs on Kubernetes depends on other components and infrastructure more than 90% of the time.

 As Litmus documentation says: 'Keep verifying is the key.
 Robust testing before upgrades is not good enough, mainly because you cannot possibly consider all sorts of faults during upgrade testing.
 This introduces the concept of Chaos Engineering.
 The process of "continuously verifying if your service is resilient against faults" is called Chaos Engineering'.

 **Key chaos terms**: